Skip to main content

 W. C. A. Plans will be made for the membership drive which will be conducted in March and April.
 Mrs.

-William S. Ridgly and Miss W. St. Clare Minturn, state vice president and regional president respectively, of the Federation of Music clubs, were in Springfield Sunday afternoon for the tea given by the 21st district music clubs in honor of Mrs. Ridgly.
+William S. Ridgly and Miss W. St. Clare Minturn, state vice president and regional president respectively, of the Federation of Music clubs, were in Springfield Sunday afternoon for the tea given the 21st district music clubs in honor of Mrs. Ridgly.

-E. Phelps in South Side Country club.
+W. E. Phelps South Side in Country club.
 Officers will be installed.
-Mrs. Bertha Thistlewaite will be assistant hostess.
+Mrs.

+Bertha Thistlewaite will be assistant hostess.
 Mr. and Mrs. John F. McDermott left Saturday to drive to Florida to pass two weeks in Miami with a number of sightseeing trips from there.
-Thomas G.

-H. Rollins, president of Asahel E. Reynolds circle No. 124, Mrs. Jack Hallihan, president of Lelah B.
+H. Rollins, president of Asahel E. Reynolds circle No. 124, Mrs. Jack Hallihan.

-Peniwell Circle No. 119, Mrs. Grace Lobdill, Miss Mabel Smalley and Miss Louisa Parks of Decatur.
-Mrs. B.
+president of Lelah B. Peniwell Circle No. 119, Mrs. Grace Lobdill, Miss Mabel Smalley and Miss Louisa Parks of Decatur.
+Mrs.

-W. Ames, retiring president, gave each officer and visiting circle president a lace basket of handkerchiefs.
-Mrs. Ames was presented a past president's jewel and purse.
+B. W. Ames, retiring president. gave each officer and visiting circle president a lace basket of handkerchiefs.
 Mrs.

-Letitia Blackford, installing officer, was presented sweetpeas and roses.
-The new officers are: President Mrs. A. W. Good.
+Ames was presented a past president's jewel and purse.
+Mrs. Letitia Blackford, installing officer, was presented sweetpeas and roses.
+The new officers are: President Mrs. A.

 776 South Maffit street, celebrated her seventh birthday anniversary Saturday afternoon.
 Seventeen guests were present and contest prizes were awarded.
 A birthday cake was the center decoration for the serving table.
 Individual cakes and ice cream were served.
 A color scheme of pink, white and green was used.